-Legal paternity can be established by filing a petition in family court.
+Legal paternity refers specifically to the legal rights and obligations created by a parental relationship.
+It can be established by voluntary acknowledgement or by a petition filed in family court.
 Usually, but not always, the issue of paternity is consolidated with establishment of legal decision-making, parenting time, and child support.
 Once paternity is legally established, it can be very difficult or even impossible to disestablish, even with conclusive genetic evidence.
 Either parent may request genetic testing to confirm paternity.

-Paternity also can be established through voluntary acknowledgment, a sworn statement signed by both parents and filed with the Department of Health Services, the Superior Court, or the Department of Economic Security.
+Paternity can be established through voluntary acknowledgment, a sworn statement signed by both parents and filed with the Department of Health Services, the Superior Court, or the Department of Economic Security.
 Voluntary acknowledgments of paternity are most commonly executed at the hospital after birth.
-Parents have six months to rescind or undo an acknowledgment of paternity.
+Individuals have sixty days to rescind or undo an acknowledgment of paternity.